 This book is a gold mine of wisdom.
 You’re in for a treat!

 Mindset by Carol Dweck

-Download the worksheet below for an great visual on a fixed versus growth mindset.
+Download the worksheet below for a visual comparison of fixed versus growth mindsets.